MomsFriendlyRobotCompany/wernstrom/README.md

 # wernstrom

-So this package is a modification for what I use and a specific set of KITTI data that doesn't appear to follow the standard KITTI format.
+> So this package is a modification for what I use and a specific set of KITTI data that doesn't appear to follow the standard KITTI format. *Use at own risk*, your computer might melt or become sentient and take over the world!

 This package provides a minimal set of tools for working with the KITTI dataset [[1]](#references) in Python.
 So far only the raw datasets and odometry benchmark datasets are supported, but we're working on adding support for the others.
 We welcome contributions from the community.